sl-miguel/ExileX/README.md

-# ExileX - League of Legends Automation Companion
+# ExileX - League of Legends Companion

 ExileX is a set of automation tools designed to enhance your League of Legends experience.